ashishbhate/hammer/README.md

 ## Issues

 The repo issues are a fair representation of known issues and planned improvements.
-The Gitlab repo is the canonical repository.
-The Github repo is a mirror.
+The [GitLab](https://gitlab.com/ashishbhate/hammer) repo is the canonical repository.
+The [GitHub](https://github.com/ashishbhate/hammer) repo is a mirror.